 3. Disciplinary Hearings.
 Boards should meet in executive session for all disciplinary hearings.
 The accused member is entitled to attend the executive session for that portion of the meeting dealing with member's hearing.

 4. Personnel Issues.
 Personnel matters includes anything involving employees including, but not limited to, hiring, firing, raises, disciplinary matters, performance reviews, and adopting or amending employee policies.
 Filling officer or director vacancies and appointing or removing committee members do not qualify as personnel matters.
 They need to be done in open session.

-5. Payment Plan.
+5. Payment Plans.
 Board may meet with members in executive session to discuss requests by delinquent members for payment plans.